 At Cheoah Point Recreation Area, find camping, picnicking, swimming, fishing and boating.
 The beach (pic above) is a great spot for a sunset picnic.
 The campground is open April-October and also has RV sites and primitive cabins.
 Six campsites provide electric hookups.
 Call the Ranger Station for more info (828) 479-6431.
 Or reserve online.
 Address: 1373 Thunder Bird Mountain Road, Robbinsville.

 Also, find primitive first come, first serve campsites along the lake on Joyce Kilmer Road and Long Hungry Road off NC 143.
-Effective April 1, 2017, the US Forest Service-Cheoah Ranger District will require registration for overnight camping for dispersed campsites on Long Hungry Road.
+The US Forest Service-Cheoah Ranger District requires registration for overnight camping for dispersed campsites on Long Hungry Road.
 To register, fill out a simple form at the information kiosk located at the entrance to Long Hungry Road.
 Camping here is limited to 14 days within any 30 day time period, camping equipment may not be left unattended for more than 24 hours, campsites must be occupied during the first night after camping equipment has been set up, and camping equipment and personal property must be removed when vacating the area.

 Just a few miles north on US 129 is Yellow Creek Falls.
 The nearby Cheoah River is a favorite for whitewater lovers with Class IV and V rapids during scheduled dam recreational releases (about 17 days a year).